-Contents

-Acknowledgement of Country and Diversity,

-access and inclusion 4
+Contents.

-About the Council Plan6
+About the Council Plan4

-Message from the Mayor and CEO8
+Message from the Mayor and CEO6

+Diversity, access and inclusion8

+Acknowledgement of country 9

 Our community and Council

+Our community and Council

 Community profile 1

 Business, tourism, and investment1

 External forces and legacy issues 1

 Our Councillors and wards2

-Council organisation 2
+Council organisation2

 Our Vision, Purpose, and Values2

 Our four-year Council Plan

-ntegrated Strategic Planning Framework 2
+Integrated Strategic Planning Framework 2

 Developing the Council Plan3

 Our structured approach3

-Our Shire dashboard 3
+Our Shire dashboard3

 Objective 1: Healthy, inclusive and connected

 neighbourhoods3

 Objective 2: Liveable and thriving

-environments 4
+environments4

 Objective 3: A Council that listens and adapts

-to the needs of our evolving communities 4
+to the needs of our evolving communities4

 Community involvement and feedback 4

 Glossary of common terms5

-About the Council Plan
+About the Council Plan.